allinbits/dither.chat/docs/guides/FAQ.md

 ## How does dither work?

-Dither works by pushing messages to the AtomOne blockchain with a specific format.
+Dither pushes messages to the AtomOne blockchain using a specific format.

-Specifically for posting it's `dither.Post("My message goes here")`
+For posting, the memo must be `dither.Post("My message goes here")`

-As long as it goes to the `atone1uq6zjslvsa29cy6uu75y8txnl52mw06j6fzlep` address, it will be indexed.
+As long as the message is sent to the address `atone1uq6zjslvsa29cy6uu75y8txnl52mw06j6fzlep` it will be indexed.

 ## Can I upload images?